Hi Tina. So let’s start with where you are originally from & how long have you lived in town? Please tell us about your family.

 I launched my online store in December of 2019, and my products are currently being carried for sale at all Ohio Heinen’s Grocery Stores, all of The Olive Scene shops, Chuppa’s Market Place, all NE Ohio Aladdin’s Eatery, Taza Lebanese Grill, Sittoo’s and Boaz Cafe restaurants, Dave’s Fresh Pasta, Astoria, Vita Urbana, Cocky’s bagel, with more locations in line for 2021.
 As I grow the company, I hope to expand my za’atar sourcing to women from my Lebanese village.

 How has this community been instrumental in getting you to where you are now?
-Do you have any advice for someone wanting to start their own business?
-What’s your proudest accomplishment?

 The Cleveland community is incredible.
 Always willing to try new things and spread the word when they do, especially if it’s for a small business.
 Za’atar is an herb and blend that most are not familiar with and we have had many people try it for the first time and share it with their family and friends.
 Early support from local businesses like Chuppa’s Marketplace and The Olive Scene has also helped spread our reach to more people.